 “I never said she was orinian,” Maebhe interrupted.

 Whelan hesitated.
-Even still, his expression didn’t change.
-“Ah, I must have assumed.”
+Even still, his expression did not change.
+He might as well have been dead, for all the life there was to it.
+“Forgive me, I must have assumed.”

 “Assumed,” Maebhe repeated, suspicious.

 “Who was that you were talking to just before us, Your Highness?”
 Drys asked suddenly.
-Maebhe had forgotten about that strange man.
+Maebhe had already forgotten about that strange man.
 Could he be linked to the glowing woman somehow?
 Had they gotten to the King first?
-Had Whelan been working with them this whole time?
+Or had Whelan been working with them this whole time?

 Kieran was the first to bow.
 “Of course, Your Highness.
 We’re sorry to have taken up so much of your time.”

 Maebhe and Kieran bowed as well, much more reluctantly, and turned to leave.
 Maebhe followed behind the other two, dejected, but just as she passed through the double doors leading out of the audience chamber, she stopped.
-Then, she turned around and stormed right back into the room.
+Her anger getting the better of her, she turned around and stormed right back into the room.

 “Maebhe!”
 Kieran called after her.

-When Maebhe came upon the King, he was standing, leaning against his armchair as if he was injured.
+When Maebhe came upon the King, he was standing, leaning heavily on his armchair, confirming Maebhe’s suspicion of an injury.
 His back was to her, his spectacles in hand.

 “Your Highness, I beg you to reconsider,” she said, without waiting for him to turn around.
 “I don’t need you to say anything right now, but if you care about this city, you’ll send someone to rescue King Nochdvor.
 This city needs your leadership, and you have a chance to really help it.”